-Elon Musk led SpaceX just shared the payload capabilities of Falcon 9 and to be launched Falcon Heavy rockets.
-The Falcon family operated by Space Exploration technologies (SpaceX) are known for its multi-use rocket launch vehicles.
-From its launch of first space vehicle Falcon 1 on 28 September 2008, SpaceX has emerged as the commercial aerospace manufacturer and Falcon 9 flied first on 4 June 2010.
+Elon Musk-led SpaceX just shared the payload capabilities of Falcon 9 and to be launched Falcon Heavy rockets.
+The Falcon family operated by Space Exploration Technologies (SpaceX) are known for its multi-use rocket launch vehicles.
+From its launch of first space vehicle Falcon 1 on 28 September 2008, SpaceX has emerged as the commercial aerospace manufacturer and Falcon 9 flew first on 4 June 2010.

 “SpaceX offers open and fixed pricing for its Falcon 9 and Falcon Heavy launch services.
 Modest discounts are available, for contractually committed, multi-launch purchases.
 SpaceX can also offer crew transportation services to commercial customers seeking to transport astronauts to alternate LEO destinations.”

-As per SpaceX Falcon Heavy’s performance capabilities will be crucial for the company and plans to send the spacecraft to mars in 2018 after its first flight in November 2016.
+As per SpaceX Falcon Heavy’s performance capabilities will be crucial for the company and plans to send the spacecraft to Mars in 2018 after its first flight on November 2016.